AIM-Intelligence/Automated-Multi-Turn-Jailbreaks/README.md

 ```shell
 python main.py --jailbreak-tactic "opposite_day" --test-case "misinformation_annexation_of_crimea_russia" --target-model "gpt-4" --attacker-model "gpt-4o"
 ```

+#### When is it effective?
+- When the goal is to generate hate speech, but works on other cases too.

 ### Actor Attack
 Paper: [Derail Yourself: Multi-turn LLM Jailbreak Attack through Self-discovered Clues](https://arxiv.org/abs/2410.10700) <br>